suruliraajan/laravel-study-guide/README.md

 ### API Throttling and Rate Limiting

 - Implementing rate limiting for API routes.
-- Customizing rate limiting logic for different user roles and for some other conditions.
+- Customizing rate limiting logic for different user roles and for some other conditions..